-Why This Hurricane Season Seems So Catastrophic
+Why This Hurricane Season Has Been So Catastrophic

 What caused the drought?

 Largely, it’s an artifact of how we measure hurricanes.
-As Florida State University meteorologist Robert Hart and colleagues demonstrated in a 2016 study, if you slightly tweak the definitions of hurricane categories, the “drought” mostly vanishes.
+As Hart and colleagues demonstrated in a 2016 study, if you slightly tweak the definitions of hurricane categories, the “drought” mostly vanishes.

 It’s worth noting that the category system, which bins hurricanes by their maximum wind speeds, is just one way to measure hurricane intensity.
 By loss of life or economic toll, there’s been less of a drought to speak of.

-Note: Editor's note: This story was originally published on September 6, 2017, and was last updated on September 22, 2017.